Cletus-FTL30/gatekeeper/README.md

 └── evaluation_set.csv
 ```

-The set contains both weakening and non-weakening examples, allowing the prototype to be tested on its ability to detect weakening while avoiding incorrect flags on legitimate changes.
+The set contains both weakening and non-weakening examples, allowing GateKeeper to be tested on its ability to identify semantic weakening while avoiding incorrect flags on legitimate changes.

-### Generated dataset
+### Generated Dataset

 The `evaluation_generated/` directory contains **125 baseline-modified rule pairs** generated from **20 sampled SigmaHQ rules**: